Mission:

 Develop and improve management and leadership skills for practicing architects.

-The 2022 series of 5 workshops will begin May 3 and continue every three weeks until July 26.
+The 2023 series of 5 workshops will begin Tuesday, August 15th, and continue every three weeks until ending on November 7th.
 Each course is from 10 am - 3 pm via Zoom, with an hour break for lunch.
+Orientation is Tuesday, August 8th from 12 pm - 1 pm.

 EDGE: Leadership and Business Education Program